pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 		git rebase --continue

-Once again I reset the HEAD and the index whitout resetting the actual content of the files.
+Once again I reset the HEAD and the index without resetting the actual content of the files.

 	git reset HEAD^ --mixed